PUBLICATIONS BY RICHARD DAVID HAMES

-Heresies are seminal ideas that fundamental variance with the established order.
-Over the many years I have been advising governments and corporations I have often been branded heretic.
-I have invariably take this compliment.
-In quest for alternative wisdom and new ways of knowing, this short book of essays examines the future of humanity as mindfully contrarian perspective.
+Heresies are seminal ideas that are at fundamental variance with the established order.
+Over the many years of advising governments and corporations, Richard has often been branded a heretic and has invariably taken this as a compliment.
+In the quest for alternative wisdom and new ways of knowing, this short book of essays examines the future of humanity from a mindfully contrarian perspective.

-The 10 years of action research that ultimately gave rise It Five Literacies of Global Leadership (published by Jossey-Bass in 2007) shattered outdated myths and preconceptions concernes what constitutes effective leadership.
-Open Heart – Open Mind as primer government and business executives who want to access and practice Five Literacies leadership the own organizations.
+The 10 years of action research that ultimately gave rise to The Five Literacies of Global Leadership (published by Jossey-Bass in 2007) shattered outdated myths and preconceptions concerning what constitutes effective leadership.
+Open Heart – Open Mind is a primer for government and business executives who want to access and practice Five Literacies leadership in their own organisations.

-New research has exposed our leadership paradigm as a outdated mess of flawed models and practices.
-By working with great leaders and observing their common attitudes and behaviours, Richard Hames has cracked a universal code based on intelligence, appreciation and collaboration.
-This code unlocks Five Literacies of Global Leadership.
+New research has exposed our leadership paradigm as an outdated mess of flawed models and practices.
+By working with great leaders and observing their common attitudes and behaviours, Richard has cracked a universal code based on intelligence, appreciation and collaboration.
+This code unlocks five literacies for the praxis of effective global leadership..